A unique opportunity to apply your skills in a real-life work environment and gain international experience.

 MSE works with third party partner organisations overseas to offer internships in several locations, based on students’ individual aspirations, career goals, and experience.

-While in country, our partner organisations will provide cultural, academic and professional development opportunities to allow you to make the most of your experience as you become part of the global workforce.
+MSE works with third party partner organisations overseas to offer internships in several locations, based on students’ individual aspirations, career goals, and experience.
+Our partner organisations provide cultural, academic and professional development opportunities to allow students to make the most of their experience as they become part of the global workforce.

 - You are enrolled in any of:

-- Master of Engineering (all disciplines, excluding Chemical and the ‘with Business’ streams)
+- Master of Engineering (all disciplines, excluding Chemical and the ‘with Business’ streams in all disciplines except ‘Mechanical with Business’, which is eligible)

 - Master of Information Systems